 A: We provide multiple options for wrestlers of all ages and experiences including:

 Q: What is the non-competition option and why would this be a good choice for my wrestler?

 A: Non-Competition wrestlers ONLY attend practices and do not participate in the weekend tournaments.
-This is a perfect option for wrestlers who want to learn to wrestle but do not want to or cannot compete on Sundays for various reasons.
+This is a perfect option for wrestlers who want to learn to wrestle but do not want to or cannot compete on the weekends for various reasons.
 Non-competition wrestlers practice with the competition wrestlers and will have many opportunities to wrestle "live" matches during practice sessions without the pressure of attending a tournament.